 Have an active community, who you would trust with localizing your project?
 That’s where public projects come in.

-After you make your localization project public in Project Settings, you can share a link to its public join page, where anyone can volunteer to translate into one or more languages.
+After you make your localization project public its Settings, you can share a link to its public join page, where anyone can volunteer to translate into one or more languages.

 There are ways to control the access to your crowdsourced localization project.
-For new contributors, check the options available in Project Settings > Advanced Settings.
+For new contributors, check the options available in Advanced Settings.
 For current contributors, see the Contributors page.
 More information about public projects is available here.

 Machine Translation

-For pseudolocalization purposes, or for the translation of short, simple strings, you can always opt to use machine translation engines.
-We offer two vendors for automatic translation, Google and Microsoft Translate.
+For the translation of short, simple strings, you can always opt to use machine translation engines.
+POEditor has integrated multiple vendors for automatic translation, allowing you to seamlessly get machine translations for all the languages in your project, with just a few clicks.

 To access the Automatic Translation feature, click the button with the same name in any Language page.

-As handy as it can be in some cases, and as much as it may have advanced over the years, we would advise you to use human translation for production environments.
+As handy as it can be in some cases, and as much as it may have advanced over the years, we would advise you to use human translation for production environments, or to use it in conjunction with post-editing, because there are limitations to machine translation.